LAWSUIT AGAINST US EPA RE. FLUORIDE NEUROTOXICITY

-February 27, 2017 – EPA published its rejection of the petition, on the grounds that the petition failed to address conditions of use other than the fluoridation of drinking water.
+EPA REJECTS PETITION February 27, 2017: EPA published its rejection of the petition, on the grounds that the petition failed to address conditions of use other than the fluoridation of drinking water.

 In rejecting the petition, EPA rejected its own policies on neurotoxic risk, which, if applied, would ban the use of fluoridation chemicals.

-April 18, 2017 – In response to EPA’s denial of the petition, on behalf of the petitioners, attorneys Michael Connett and James Deal filed a complaint against EPA, in the U.S. District Court for the Northern District of California.
+LAWSUIT FILED April 18, 2017: In response to US EPA’s denial of the petition, on behalf of the petitioners, attorneys Michael Connett and James Deal filed a complaint against EPA, in the U.S. District Court for the Northern District of California.
 The complaint seeks a ban on water fluoridation, under Section 21 of the Toxic Substances Control Act (TSCA).
-The case is now in Federal Court in San Francisco (Food & Water Watch Inc., et al. v.
+The case is now in U.S. District Court in San Francisco, Judge Edward M. Chen presiding (Food & Water Watch Inc., et al. v.
 United States Environmental Protection Agency, et al., No. 17-2162, Northern District California).
 READ THE OFFICIAL COMPLAINT.

-April 18, 2017 – According to FAN’s attorney, Michael Connett, “this case will present the first time a court will consider the neurotoxicity of fluoride and the question of whether fluoridation presents an unreasonable risk under the Toxic Substances Control Act (TSCA).
-And, in contrast to most other legal challenges of Agency actions, TSCA gives us the right to get the federal court to consider our evidence ‘de novo’—meaning federal courts are to conduct their own independent review of the evidence without deference to the EPA’s judgment.” – Stuart Cooper
+NOTE: According to attorney, Michael Connett, “this case will present the first time a court will consider the neurotoxicity of fluoride and the question of whether fluoridation presents an unreasonable risk under the Toxic Substances Control Act (TSCA).
+And, in contrast to most other legal challenges of Agency actions, TSCA gives us the right to get the federal court to consider our evidence ‘de novo’—meaning federal courts are to conduct their own independent review of the evidence without deference to the EPA’s judgment.”

-January 15, 2018 – The EPA “filed a brief seeking a protective order limiting review to the administrative record…” In other words, EPA would deny the plaintiffs the right to submit evidence not submitted at the time of the original filing, including new scientific evidence that did not exist at the time of the filing, and evidence from the EPA itself, unavailable to the petitioners, but potentially available to the plaintiffs.
+EPA FILES TO LIMIT REVIEW January 15, 2018: The EPA “filed a brief seeking a protective order limiting review to the administrative record…” In other words, EPA would deny the plaintiffs the right to submit evidence not submitted at the time of the original filing, including new scientific evidence that did not exist at the time of the filing, and evidence from the EPA itself, unavailable to the petitioners, but potentially available to the plaintiffs.
 Source: Lexis Legal News (1/18/2018).

-January 25, 2018 – READ THE PLAINTIFF’S OPPOSITION TO THE EPA MOTION TO LIMIT EVIDENCE.
+PLAINTIFF OPPOSES A LIMIT January 25, 2018: READ THE PLAINTIFF’S OPPOSITION TO THE EPA MOTION TO LIMIT EVIDENCE.

-February 7, 2018 – US District Judge Edward M. Chen issued an order denying EPA’s motion to limit the scope of the evidence submitted in Food & Water Watch Inc., et al, v.
+EPA MOTION DENIED February 7, 2018: Judge Chen issued an order denying EPA’s motion to limit the scope of the evidence submitted in Food & Water Watch Inc., et al, v.
 EPA, “opening the door to the plaintiffs offering a broad range of evidence to bolster their case rather than relying [solely] on information in EPA’s record.”
 READ THE ORDER DENYING US EPA’S MOTION TO LIMIT EVIDENCE.
 Sources: Fluoride Action Network (2/8/2018); Inside EPA Daily News (2/7/2018).

 WE’LL KEEP YOU POSTED.